Solage, Auberge Resorts Collection

 Nothing is too much trouble at Solage; warm and friendly staff are standout here.
 Single level studio style suites are dotted through this 22-acre property, with high ceilings, recycled walnut furniture, muted natural fabrics and every little comfort considered.
 Their style is pared-down as the resort is for sociable sorts who will enjoy hanging by the pool, playing a game of bocce ball or out in the valley enjoying a concierge-led wine tasting experience, or at a local ranch cooking with ingredients farm to table.

 Solage boasts a Michelin Star-rated restaurant, with an informal state of mind.
-A locally sourced, ingredient driven menu serving breakfast, lunch and dinner with indoor and outdoor dining areas complete with fire-places, Solbar is a favorite of locals and guests a like.
-True to Napa Valley form, the food menu is complemented by an extensive wine list, and each dish can be perfectly paired with a glass to enhance the flavors and nicely round off a delicious meal.
+A locally sourced, ingredient driven menu serving breakfast, lunch and dinner with indoor and outdoor dining areas complete with fire-places, Solbar is a favourite of locals and guests a like.
+True to Napa Valley form, the food menu is complemented by an extensive wine list, and each dish can be perfectly paired with a glass to enhance the flavours and nicely round off a delicious meal.

 If it’s relaxation you’re after then Solage is the Napa hotel for you.
 The spa has a true wow-factor from the moment you arrive.
-The spa utilizes the hotel's natural geo-thermal pools, guests can enjoy a pre-treatment soak in the rejuvenating waters, before indulging in a massage from the extensive spa menu, or experimenting with a detoxifying treatment at the hotel’s signature Mud Bar.
+The spa utilises the hotel's natural geo-thermal pools, guests can enjoy a pre-treatment soak in the rejuvenating waters, before indulging in a massage from the extensive spa menu, or experimenting with a detoxifying treatment at the hotel’s signature Mud Bar.

 Aside from the three geo-thermal spa pools there are two main pools; one exclusively for adults and one for families, each with a hot tub and relaxation area, and complimentary fitness classes are offered at the Yoga & Movement studio daily to help you unwind.